springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 ### Fields

 Form fields are made up of a control (the input) and an associated label.
-They can also include hints that give extra guidance when filling out a field.
+They can also include hint text to provide extra guidance when filling out a field.

 The `template` property sets the type of field - for example, `"template": "globalFormText"` renders a text input field if that is what you have registered the view/fields/globalFormText.hbs template as.